 The final council provided representation from the local councils of Porirua, Kāpiti and Tawa; Cook Island, Samoan and Tokelauan communities; Ngāti Toa and the Māori Women's Welfare League; Takapūwāhia, Maraeroa, Whakarongotai and Hongoeka marae; the local Nurses' Association and Hospital Board; secondary school boards from Porirua and Kāpiti; the Porirua Business Development Council and Employer's Association; along with Parumoana principal, staff and student representatives.
 Tino Meleisea, a Labour Department executive officer, was elected chair, with Richard Mayson as deputy.

 At the end of its inaugural year, Parumoana Community College was able to celebrate its success with a graduation as the first students completed their courses and prepared to pursue careers or go on to further training.
 The graduation was combined with a dinner and dance event held at Todd Park on Friday 21 November.
-Graduates came from the Secretarial, Office Assistant and Refresher/Retraining classes of the Business Studies Department, the Foundation Course for health-related careers, and the Maraeroa Carving School, who had just completed their second year of study that had begun prior to the founding of the polytechic .
-Guests of honour for the evening were the Speaker of the House, Hon Dr G. Wall, Minister of Customs the Hon Margaret Shields, and the Minister of Education the Hon.
-Russell Marshall.
+Graduates came from the Secretarial, Office Assistant and Refresher/Retraining classes of the Business Studies Department, the Foundation Course for health-related careers, and the Maraeroa Carving School, whose students had begun their two years of studies a year prior to the founding of the polytechnic.
+Guests of honour for the evening were the Speaker of the House the Hon.
+Dr Gerard Wall, the Hon.
+Margaret Shields (Minister of Customs), and the Hon.
+Russell Marshall (Minister of Education).

 In the news